vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 <img src="https://github.com/vitoperez117/Product_Analysis_for_Eureka_Math_Curriculum/blob/main/Assets/General/All%20COMPOUND%20Score%20Reviews.png" width=300 float=left/> <img src="https://github.com/vitoperez117/Product_Analysis_for_Eureka_Math_Curriculum/blob/main/Assets/COMPOUND%20Entries%20Explicitly%20Mentioning%20'Eureka'.png" width=300 float=right/>

-Across all reviews, both the `Positive` sentiment and `Negative` sentiment scores are weak although the `Positive` sentiment is relatively stronger.
-This indicates that users moderately like the product but have mild to moderate complaints.
+The majority of reviews show that both the `Positive` sentiment and `Negative` sentiment scores are weak although the `Positive` sentiment is relatively stronger.
+This indicates that users moderately like the _Eureka_ but have mild to moderate complaints.
 To better understand potential causes of churn with existing customers, this study closely examines the reviews with a `Negative` Compound Score to identify the main problems with the product.

 **Positive Sentiment**